dunamismax/dunamismax/README.md

   </a>
 </p>

-**🌟 Latest Release** - A from-scratch HTTP web server demonstrating the power of combining pure C with modern web technologies:
+**Latest Release** - A from-scratch HTTP web server demonstrating the power of combining pure C with modern web technologies:

 **Core Features:**